burritosoftware/burritosoftware/README.md

 ---

-Let's break the boundaries of Shortcuts.
-Founded at age 12 in a bedroom in California, now enriching 20,000+ users with innovative software.
+BurritoSOFTWARE's mission is to create easy-to-use software that allows anyone to break and redefine the boundaries of our knowledge.